duongnhatthang/meta-bandit/README.md

 ![](https://github.com/duongnhatthang/meta-bandit/blob/main/results/legend5.png)

-Details of the algorithm and the experimental settings can be found in our following paper (update link later):
+Details of the algorithm and the experimental settings can be found in our following [paper](https://arxiv.org/abs/2202.13001):

     @misc{azizi2022nonstationary,